Social media engagement insights, news, and tips.

 This article was originally published by BrandBastion CEO Jenny Wolfram in Adweek.

 In the aftermath of the Charlottesville, Va., white-supremacist rally, hatred and violence spilled from the streets into the online world.
 Neo-Nazi site The Daily Stormer shamelessly trolled victim Heather Heyer after her death, in turn provoking the digital powers that be.
-Google, Facebook, Twitter, DreamHost, GoDaddy and more blocked the site, banishing it to the depths of the dark web.

 Newly surfaced, The Daily Stormer now clings to Icelandic “free speech” web host OrangeWebsite as it bounces between international domains and social networks.

-Meanwhile the titans of tech are working together to quash the many forms of digital terror.
+Meanwhile the titans of tech are working together to quash the many forms of digital hatred.
 Facebook, Twitter, YouTube and Microsoft are building a growing army of community moderators and artificial intelligence tools to expose and eradicate dangerous online materials.

 Last June, the tech world was united in a pledge to clean-up the internet.
 Signatories of the European Union code of conduct, Facebook, Twitter, YouTube and Microsoft vowed to remove illegal hate speech published on their properties in under 24 hours.
 But as hatred proliferates, new formats like livestreaming video create fresh channels for violence—we’ve seen murder, gang rape, revenge porn and suicide.